NSO-developer/nso-gitbook/development/concepts/nano-services-staged-provisioning.md

 ```
 {% endcode %}

-The `ncs:service-behavior-tree` is registered on the service point `link-servicepoint` that is defined by the nano service.
+The `ncs:service-behavior-tree` is registered on the servicepoint `link-servicepoint` that is defined by the nano service.
 It refers to the plan definition named `link:link-plan`.
 The behavior tree has a selector on top, which chooses to synthesize its children depending on their pre-conditions.
 In this tree, there are no pre-conditions, so all children will be synthesized.

-First, there is a component `self` based on the `ncs:self` component type in the plan that is always synthesized.

-Second, there is a multiplier control node that chooses a node set.
-A variable named VALUE is created with a unique value for each node in that node set and creates a component of the `link:vlan-link` type for each node in the chosen node set.
-The name for each individual component is the value of the variable VALUE.
+The `multiplier` control node chooses a node set.
+A variable named `VALUE` is created with a unique value for each node in that node-set and creates a component of the `link:vlan-link` type for each node in the chosen node-set.
+The name for each individual component is the value of the variable `VALUE`.

 Since the chosen node-set is the "endpoints" list that can contain at most one element, it produces only one component.
 However, if the link in the service is changed, that is, the old list entry is deleted and a new one is created, then the multiplier creates a component with a new name.

-This forces the old component (which is no longer synthesized) to be back-tracked and the plan definition above handles the create-before-break behavior of the back-tracking.
+This forces the old component (which is no longer synthesized) to be back-tracked and the plan definition above handles the "create-before-break" behavior of the back-tracking.

 To run the example, do the following: